AdamuNakudu/Customer-Segmentation-Data/README.md

 # Customer-Segmentation-Data
 Customer Segmentation: Identifying high-value customer behaviour and growth opportunities.
 This dataset contains 350 customer records with a mix of numerical and categorical features.
-It includes demographics, spending behavior, and product preferences, making it suitable for unsupervised learning and customer segmentation tasks.
+It includes demographics, spending behavior, and product preferences.
 Key Questions this analysis will attempt to answer:
 1. Demographics
 •	Income disparity between genders (who earns more and who spends more)